February 07, 2022

 How Are SBA Loan Rates Determined?
 Our Complete Guide

-The SBA guarantees up to 85 percent of loans valued at under $150,000, and 75 percent of loans valued at over $150,000.
-This covers three different loan types, which we’ll review in this post, as well as the SBA disaster loan.
 If you’re ready to start a small business, expand an existing business, hire new employees, or refinance existing loans, SBA loans are a wonderful option.
 However, it’s important to weight them against other business financing options prior to submitting a loan application.
-In this blog post, we’ll explain what the SBA loan rates are and how different loan options have varying rates.

 Three Small Business Administration Loan Options

 The three main types of SBA loans are the 7(a), 504, and Microloan program.
 Each of these loan types have their own benefits and drawbacks, uses and features, and SBA loan rates.
 To compare them, you may benefit from using a SBA loan rate calculator to determine which option best fits your needs.
-However, we’ll review their primary features below:
+However, we’ll review their primary features below.

 1. SBA 7(a) Loan